eugenioduarte/AutoAuction/README.md

+## 2025-08-17
 # AutoAuction

 ![Project Preview](https://drive.google.com/uc?export=view&id=1QPJMTfk6NiYWgswb47cSkuK1WyKaKd5P)

 Mobile challenge application built with React Native (Expo), designed for browsing and managing auction vehicles.

+## 📖 Additional Notes

+Builds: the app currently runs through Expo Go.
+A next step would be to generate native builds (APK for Android, IPA for iOS) to simplify testing and distribution.

+E2E Testing: so far only unit and integration tests are included.
+Adding end-to-end testing would improve coverage — using Cypress (if keeping Expo) or Detox (if migrating to bare workflow) could be considered.

+Quality workflow: Husky is already set up to run checks before commits.
+As a further improvement, running these validations automatically before Pull Requests are merged (via GitHub Actions) would enforce quality at the PR level.

 ## 🚀 Technologies